dotnet/csharplang/proposals/records.md

 an accessible concrete non-virtual member with a "matching" signature is inherited.
 Two members are considered matching if they have the same signature or would be considered "hiding" in an inheritance scenario.
+It is an error for a member of a record to be named "Clone".

 The synthesized members are as follows: